 The first settlers at Jamestown knew how important Captain Bartholomew Gosnold was to the venture.
 He was a successful mariner and privateer, and Captain John Smith named him the “prime mover” of the founding of Jamestown.
 Yet Gosnold has been largely forgotten to history.

 Gosnold was born in 1571 and hailed from Otley Hall in Suffolk.
-In 1602 he led the brief colonization of the Elizabeth Isles, and he explored and named Cape Cod and Martha’s Vineyard.
+In 1602, he led the brief colonization of the Elizabeth Isles.
+He explored and named Cape Cod and Martha’s Vineyard.
 Gosnold’s experiences along the New England coast informed his views on organizing and establishing the Virginia colony.
-For the 1607 adventure, Gosnold commanded the second largest ship (the Godspeed) and was among those chosen by the Virginia Company to sit on the council that governed the settlement locally.
+For the 1607 adventure, Gosnold commanded the second largest ship, the Godspeed, and was among those chosen by the Virginia Company to sit on the council that governed the settlement locally.

 Gosnold’s contributions to the establishment of the colony have been minimalized because he died on August 22, 1607, a few months after the first settlers landed at Jamestown.
 George Percy described how the colonists gave Gosnold an honorable burial with a gun salute “with many volleys of small shot.”